 I took this first photo on the second day of administering Flubenvet wormer to a group of hens.

 They not only cause damage but also take nutrients, and their waste releases toxins.
-After worming chickens that have a lot of roundworms, there can be deaths because of the number of toxins released into the body.
+After worming chickens with a lot of roundworms, there can be deaths because of the number of toxins released into the body.

 In vast numbers, roundworms impact (block) the gut.